HassanA01/UofTHacks12/README.md

 Frontend:
  **React.js**: A JavaScript library for building user interfaces.
- **Bootstrap**: A CSS framework for developing responsive and mobile-first websites.
+ **Tailwind CSS**: A CSS framework for developing responsive and mobile-first websites.

 Backend:
 **Express.js**: A web application framework for Node.js.